nepi-engine/nepi_rui/README.md

         pip install --user -U pip
         pip install --user virtualenv

+   Note: if you get the error ``ImportError: cannot import name main``, open a new terminal and retry the last command.

 1. The following is a temporary fix for a ROS issue and may not be needed:

         pip install empy